Leinvedan/covid-19-rust-form/README.md

 2. run `npm install`

-3. run `npm run build` to build your static files into `/dist` (after that you can use `npm run watch` to automatically build your files as you change them)
+3. run `npm run build` to build your static files into `/dist` (after that, you can use `npm run watch` to automatically build your files as you change them)

 4. run `npm run start` to lauch the server at `http://127.0.0.1:5500/`

 # API

-Receives a captcha token from frontend, validate on Google Captcha endpoint and writes in the database.
+Receives a captcha token from the frontend, validate on Google reCaptcha endpoint and writes in the database.

 ## API Quickstart